krzeminski/angular-e2e-sample/README.md

 ###  Installing

-Once you have the code you will have to install the project dependencies to be able to run it.
+Once you have the code you will must install the project dependencies to be able to run it.
 To do that execute the command bellow via terminal inside the project folder:

 `npm install`